Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Analysis of the 2011 Pennsylvania Redistricting

 \subsection{Compactness and County Splits}

+While the results of the comparison above suggest that 1,600 SMC samples is enough for Pennsylvania, we perform the rest of our analysis with 4,000 samples from one of the SMC runs.
+Apart from the $\hat R$ diagnostic examined in detail above, the other SMC diagnostics of Section~\ref{subsubsec:diag} all indicated no problems with the generated sample.

-Figure~\ref{fig:pa-summary} shows distribution of the fraction of edges removed ($\rem(\xi)$) and the number of county splits ($\spl(\xi)$) across the reference maps generated by our algorithm (grey histograms).
-The figure also plots these values for each of the six plans using vertical lines of various types.
+Figures~\ref{fig:pa-sum}(a) and (b) show distribution of the fraction of edges removed $\rem(\xi)$ and the number of county splits $\spl(\xi)$ across the reference maps generated by our algorithm.
+The figure also shows these values for each of the six plans.
 The 2011 General Assembly plan is a clear outlier for both statistics, being far less compact and splitting far more counties than any of the reference plans and all of the remedial plans.
-Among the remedial plans, the petitioner's is the most compact, followed by the court's and the governor's, according to the $\rem(\xi)$ statistic.
-The House Democratic plan and the respondent's plan were the least compact based on both statistics, though still well within the normal range, according to the reference maps.
-In fact, the petitioner's plan appears to be an outlier in being \textit{too} compact, although this is perhaps not surprising---the map was generated by an algorithm explicitly designed to optimize over criteria such as population balance and compactness \citep{chen2017expert}.
+Among the remedial plans, the petitioner's is almost an outlier in being \textit{too} compact, although this is perhaps not surprising---the map was generated by an algorithm explicitly designed to optimize over criteria such as population balance and compactness \citep{chen2017expert}.
+The other plans' compactness falls within the range of the reference sample.

-The right plot of Figure~\ref{fig:pa-summary} shows that all of the submitted plans split between 13 and 17 counties, with the court's adopted plan splitting the fewest.
-Yet around half of the reference maps split fewer than 13 counties, with some splitting only 10.
+Figure~\ref{fig:pa-sum}(b) shows that all of the submitted remedial plans, as well as the reference sample, followed the court's instructions to limit the number of county splits.
+Yet around half of the reference maps split fewer than 13 counties, the minimum number of splits found in any of the remedial plans.
 This may be a result of the strict population constraint (all six plans were within 1 person of equal population across all districts), or a different prioritization between the various constraints imposed.